gregcaporaso/open-van/book/vent-fan.md

 # Vent fan

-We installed a single [Maxxair 00-06200K MaxxFan Ventillation Fan](https://amzn.to/3dAx3qp) as far back as possible in our van.
+We installed a single [Maxxair 00-06200K MaxxFan Ventilation Fan](https://amzn.to/3dAx3qp) as far back as possible in our van.
 This page includes some photos illustrating the project.

 Installing the vent fan was the part of the project I was least looking forward to.
 It's intimidating, but very doable.
 [FarOutRide's guide to this was indispensable for me](https://faroutride.com/fan-installation/).
 That's what I recommend referring to for this.
 I'm adding some photos of my work to show how I did this while.
 One difference between what I did and the FarOutRide build is that my goal was to retain the factory headliner, ducting, and curtain airbags.